Georges G. Grinstein

 His work is broad and interdisciplinary, covering the perceptual and cognitive foundations of visualization, very high-dimensional data visualization, visualization theory, and applications of visualization.
 In all the emphasis is on the modeling, visualization, and analysis of complex information systems.

-For the last eight years he has co-chaired the IEEE InfoVis and VAST contests in visual analytics leading to new research areas.
+For the last ten years he has co-chaired the IEEE InfoVis and VAST challenges in visual analytics leading to new research areas.
 He has developed and taught Radical Design, a course focused on how to develop radical new products instead of evolutionary ones.
-He is a member of the Homeland Security Center CCICADA, and is co-director of the Open Indicators Consortium that is developing Weave, a web-based interactive collaborative visual analytics system (See iWeave.org)
+He is a member of the Homeland Security Center CCICADA, and Chief Science Officer of Weave Visual Analytics that is continuing to develop and support Weave, an open source web-based interactive collaborative visual analytics system (See iWeave.com).